Broadband Achromatic Metalens for the Short-Wave Infrared: Introduction

+where $\Delta \varphi_{\text{struct}}(R,\lambda)$ represents the additional phase introduced by the specific meta-atom (including propagation and PB contributions).
 It is worth noting that the wavelength-dependent variation of this phase distribution essentially reflects the group delay (GD) characteristics of the system.
 Group delay describes the derivative of phase with respect to frequency (or wavelength), which can be expressed as:

-$\tau_{g}(R)$ describes the time delay for different frequency components at position $R$.
+where $\tau_{g}(R)$ describes the time delay for different frequency components at position $R$.
 The output phase $\varphi(R,\lambda)$ depends on geometric path difference, structural dispersion, and PB phase. $\omega = 2\pi c/\lambda$ is the angular frequency, and the derivatives characterize phase and dispersion responses of the system.

 Therefore, broadband metalens design requires not only static phase compensation at individual wavelengths, but also comprehensive consideration of the group delay distribution to ensure temporal consistency of the wavefront.
 By optimizing the structural parameters and compensation phase distribution, the group delay curve can be effectively flattened, thereby reducing focus shifts and wavefront distortions induced by dispersion, and ultimately achieving true broadband, high-quality imaging performance.~\blue{The overall design approach enables broadband dispersion management and achromatic focusing, supporting consistent optical performance across the spectrum.} However, the local tuning capability of geometric dimensions is inherently limited.
 As a result, relying solely on propagation phase compensation cannot fully satisfy the comprehensive design requirements of broadband metalenses, particularly in terms of wavefront consistency and chromatic aberration correction.
 To further enhance the overall phase control capability and dispersion suppression performance of the metalens under broadband operation, this work introduces the PB phase as an \blue{auxiliary phase modulation approach in the design}.